Macquarts/tinytreasurecare/README.md

 # Tiny-Treasure-Care

 ## Description
 This application helps you locate the best nannies and babysitters.
 Tiny treasure care is not an agency but a platform that lets you find a range of great babysitters and nannies.

-This application was built using React and Chakra UI for the front end, GraphQl, Node.js, Apollo server.
-Mongo Db and Mongoose ODM for the database.
+The application

+### Technology Used:
+This application is a MERN Stack Application
+- MongoDb
+- Express
+- React
+- Node.js
+-Mongoose
+-GraphQL Platform- Apollo GraphQL
+-Chakra-UI
+-JSON web Token ( JWT)
+- Bcrypt
+- Heroku

 You can view the Heroku application for "Tiny Treasure Care':  https://tinytreasurecare.herokuapp.com/
 ### Table of Contents